bytecauldron/awesome-gamemaker/README.md

 ### General Recommendations

-- Avoid the GameMaker Visual (Drag and Drop) feature.
-Learn the GameMaker Language (GML) instead.
+- If you already have programming experience, learn the GameMaker Language (GML) instead of the Visual (Drag and Drop) feature.

-- The native sprite editor is not very robust.
-Try [AESprite](https://www.aseprite.org/)💸.
+- [AESprite](https://www.aseprite.org/)💸 is a popular alternative to the native sprite editor.

 - Don't be afraid to use other developer libraries.
 A lot of them are free for a reason.
 Just be mindful of the license.